sodabrew/puppet-dashboard/README.markdown

           rake db:migrate db:test:prepare

-Ownership and Permission Requirements
+Ownership and permission requirements
 -------------------------------------

+The Puppet Dashboard application requires that its files and directories have specific ownership and permissions.
+Puppet Dashboard should **not** be run as `root`.

-The easiest thing to do is make sure that the same user who will run the application owns all the files in the app.
-Puppet Dashboard should **not** be run as root.
-To do this:
+The same user who will run the application should own all the files.
+To do
+this:

     sudo chown -R dashboarduser /dashboard/location

-Your dashboard location will be wherever you cloned the source to, or if you install using a package will probably be /usr/share/puppet-dashboard
+Your Puppet Dashboard location will be wherever you cloned the source to, or if you install using a package will probably be `/usr/share/puppet-dashboard`

-If you want to chown a minimal set of directories, you can also from **inside** the Puppet Dashboard directory run:

-    sudo chown -R db log public tmp

-If you've never succesfully run the server the log and tmp directories may not exist yet and you'll have to create them, then chown them

 Upgrading
 ---------